mefengl/what-i-read/README.md

 https://meltingasphalt.com/a-codebase-is-an-organism - such a good article, such a great metaphor

 https://koliber.com/articles/o-zero , it's like bringing zero back to the world of algorithms

+https://playpermissionless.substack.com/p/higher-vibrations, "vibrations" is a great concept to understand relationships and other things